Hart/Lage Endowed Music Memorial Fund

 Please send your donations to: C-AEF; Hart/Lage Endowed Music Fund; G-3475 W. Court Street; Flint MI 48532

-Please contact Sue Miller at email@example.com for direct transfer information.
+Please contact Lisa Murphy at email@example.com for information.

 The Kyle Eileen Hart Music Memorial Fund was established in 1999 in memory and honor of Kyle Hart, a Carman-Ainsworth beginning fifth grade baritone student, who unexpectedly and tragically died too young.
 The Fund was created to provide instruments typically provided by families: flutes, clarinets, trumpets, trombones, violins and violas.
 The Fund ensured that ALL children, regardless of the family’s financial situation, were able to participate in instrumental music.